shannonfritz/Get-Updated/README.md

 Scripts will also run whenever a new user signs in to the device, so an attempt was made to prevent the scripts from unnecessarily downloading the installers, but it could probably be managed better.
 Today it just checks if an installation file for the product already exists (in $env:TEMP), and if it does then it assums the script already ran the update some time before and just quits gracefully.
 If the installer file is not found then the script tries to determine what version is currently installed and only downloads if the available version is newer.
 It might be better to use a registry key somewhere to indicate the script should just quit, but this seems to be working for now.

-# Why not use an Win32 app?
+# Why not use a Win32 app?
 These scripts could eaily be put in a [Win32 .intunewin package](https://docs.microsoft.com/en-us/mem/intune/apps/apps-win32-prepare) and be assigned as an "application" rather than as a script, but there wouldn't be a huge benifit given the way these scripts behave.

 **First**, the scripts do not contain the actual installation files, so they are not large file sizes and there would be no tangible benifit from the availability of [Delivery Optomization for Win32 apps](https://docs.microsoft.com/en-us/windows/deployment/do/waas-delivery-optimization#windows-client).
 If you packged the installers, you could argue that DO would help, but now you'd have to mantain the packages and revisit them when never versions of the apps are released.
 The design of this script is meant to always get the lattest version, on-demand for each device deployment by each individual device.
 Assuming you have update policies to keep these products current, that should mean everyone is running the latest version, including those coming right out-of-the-box.